bmp-dot/QuickStartCalmDSL/README.md

 generated](media/image12.png){width="5.67132874015748in"
 height="2.4833333333333334in"}

-## Now take the blueprint and launch into an application
+## Take the blueprint and launch into an application

 -   Run ```calm get apps``` to verify all the current applications before launching your new app